circuscode/unmus/readme.md

 # unmus Custom Plugin

-This is the custom plugin running on [unmus.de](https://www.unmus.de/).
+This is the custom WordPress plugin running on [unmus.de](https://www.unmus.de/).

 ## Description

-This custom plugin for WordPress provides additional features for unmus.
+This custom WordPress plugin provides additional features related to unmus.
 In addition it manipulates and extends standard features of WordPress and 3rd party plugins.
-Using the unmus custom plugin on other WordPress is not recommended (technically possible, not tested).
+Using the unmus custom plugin on other WordPress is not recommended.

 ## Custom Post Types

-Content Formats of unmus are implemented by the following custom post types.
+Following custom post types are implemented.

-* Ello (Zimtwolke)
+* Zimtwolke (Ello)
 * Pinseldisko
 * Raketenstaub

 ## Custom Taxonomies

-New custom taxonomies are implemented as follows.
+Following custom taxonomies are implemented.

-* Artist (Podcast)
+* Artist (Podcast related)

 ## Features

-The plugin provides the following features.
+The plugin provides the following additional features.

 * Creative Commons Markup
 * Maintenance Mode